-- Study aids (study guides, worksheets, video modules, and practice exams) are important tools to help you understand the material in the course, but will not be collected or graded. - Quizzes - Quizzes are assigned and graded. - The Introductory Quiz is located under the "Course Materials" tab. - The Pre-Quiz is located under the "Course Materials" tab. - Chapter Quizzes are located in each chapter's Materials folder. - The Pre-quiz consists of twelve questions; credit is awarded based on completion.
-Since credit on the pre-quiz is based solely on completion, please answer the questions to the best of your ability without reading the material in advance or referring to any other materials. - Quizzes for each chapter consist of five questions and are graded based on correctness.
-You have one attempt at each quiz, so please be sure that you're prepared to take each quiz before you open it. - Quizzes will become unavailable after the due date.
-Please see the grade sheet above for due dates. - It is strongly recommended that you record your calculations for the quiz questions, and be sure that you understand how to arrive at the correct answer for each quiz question. - Final - The final exam requires a proctor.
+- The final exam requires a proctor.
 Your proctor must be registered with ECampus; you should set this up as soon as possible, or you will not be able to take your final.
 Your professor cannot do this for you.
-Info about acceptable proctors and a proctor registration form can be found at: http://ecampus.oregonstate.edu/services/proctoring/ - The final exam is taken via the Blackboard interface.
-You will need to take the exam on a computer with reliable internet access. - The final exam must be taken during the assigned time window.
-The final will only be available on the course website during this time period; there are no make-up exams or alternate test times. - Materials allowed: - A calculator (cell phone-based calculators will not be allowed) - A printed exam cover sheet (located under the "Course Documents" tab on Blackboard).
+Info about acceptable proctors and a proctor registration form can be found at: http://ecampus.oregonstate.edu/services/proctoring/ - The final exam is taken via the Canvas interface.
+You will need to take the exam on a computer with reliable internet access. - The final exam must be taken during the assigned exam window.
+The final will only be available on the course website during this time period; there are no make-up exams or alternate test times. - Materials allowed: - A calculator (programmable calculators and cell phone-based calculators will not be allowed) - A printed exam cover sheet (located in the "Course Documents" module in Canvas).
 This includes a periodic table. - Blank scratch paper, pens and/or pencil - One 3" by 5" card with handwritten or typed notes on both sides - Any use of materials not on this list (including accessing of websites or other online resources) will result in a non-replaceable score of 0 on the exam, and will be reported to student conduct as an incident of academic dishonesty. - Exam scores can be viewed shortly after completion by clicking "My Grades" in the Course Tools section of the class website.

 Success in this course often depends on the amount of time devoted to studying the material.
-This is a 3-credit course, and each credit is meant to reflect about 30 hours of effort over the course of the term (this works out to ~18 hours a week in a 5-week term).
+This is a 2-credit course, and each credit is meant to reflect about 30 hours of effort over the course of the term (this works out to ~12 hours a week in a 5-week term).
 We recommend that you prepare to devote ample time to the study of this course while it is in progress.
 Good luck!